bherrmann7/dippybird/README.md

 ## Motivation

-I'm a web application developer, I can't use someone else blog software.
-That would be like being a shoemaker and wearing someone else's shoes.
-A simple blogging application is pretty straightforward and I get to design and craft a solution that meets my own desires.
+I'm a web application developer, I can't use someone else blogging software.
+A shoemaker should wear his own shoes.
+A simple blogging application is pretty straightforward and I get to design and I get to craft a solution that meets my exact needs.

 ## Reusable by Others